 When the movie was shooting in Austin, Texas, the left-over food from the set was recovered and used to feed the hungry of Austin.
 This was done with help of Rock and Wrap it Up! - an organization that helps fight hunger by delivering unused but good food to the hungry.
 See more »

-When Kate is walking to Toby and Cal to take a picture of them at Zachary's trailer, you can briefly see dolly tracks on the gravel.
+When Toby is walking up to Cal's house to give him the letter, you can clearly see the dolly tracks on the road.
 See more »

 Was this review helpful to you?